mossmatters/HybPiper/README.md

 **1.4 release candidate** *December, 2021*

-This update involves a substantial refactor of the HybPiper pipeline.
+This update involves a substantial refactor of the HybPiper pipeline, with changes to the internal code, additional functionality, and additional output.
 Changes include:

 - **NEW DEPENDENCY**: DIAMOND
 - **NEW DEPENDENCY**: BBtools